Kianoush-h/YouTube-Downloder/README.md

 # YouTube Downloder Ver 1.1
-This is the seccond version of the user-friendly YouTube-Downloder that helps you to download any YouTube video.
+This is the second version of the user-friendly YouTube-Downloader that helps you to download any YouTube video.
 I created this project in python.

-To work with this app you need to copy and paste the URL, and in a few seconds, the app downloads the video in your specified folder.
+To work with this app, you need to copy and paste the URL, and in a few seconds, the app downloads the video in your specified folder.

-You can choose the subtitle language, quality of the video and format before the app downloads the video.
-Furthermore, you can see the video description before downloading.
+You can choose the subtitle language, quality of the video, and format before the app downloads the video.
+Furthermore, you can see the video description before downloading it.

 You can use this application instead of that 500mb significant software, and it's also enough user friendly.